22ND ANNUAL

 - 100,000 lights illuminate the farm at night

-- Listen to live musical performances every night from 6:30 to 9 pm (with intermission between)
+- Listen to live musical performances every night from 6:30 to 8:30 pm.

 PET POLICY: No pets allowed.
 Service animals welcome.
-Be aware that we have free roaming farm dogs on the property.
-Very friendly to guests and authentic service animals, but not friendly to pets.
+Be aware that we have free roaming farm dogs on the property that are friendly to guests but not friendly to pets.

 GUESTS WITH DISABILITIES: As a real working farm, please be aware that many areas of the property are not ideal for guests using a wheelchair or walker (uneven ground, wood chip cover, etc.).